 Common Fears and How to Help

 Medical appointments: Prepare your toddler for visits to the doctor by playing with a toy medicine kit or reading a book about a child’s visit to the nurse.
+NationalMRIScan shares more ideas on how to prepare a child for a scheduled scan, and their advice works perfectly well for any medical appointment.
 Dogs: Be practical and positive.
 Find a friend who has a child-friendly dog and help your toddler get used to it.
 Or if you are in the street, say to your toddler, ‘You can hold my hand and we will both walk past the dog together’ or ‘ We can stand here and wait for the dog to go past us’.
 Let your toddler choose.
 The Dark: Try using a nightlight.
 Toddlers also respond well to having a teddy or blanket they can cuddle if they are worried.
 Give them a choice of a couple of things and let them decide what they want to use to help comfort them.
 Make sure they spend time in their bedroom having fun at different times of the day – so it is not only at night when they are there.
 It will make everything seem more familiar and less scary.
 Monsters, Witches and Ghosts: Avoid reading stories with monsters in them too close to bedtime and don’t watch DVDs that may fire your toddler’s imagination.
 Reassure her by searching her room to make sure it is a monster-free zone.

 Lorraine Thomas is on the Toddle About Panel of Experts.
 She is the Chief Executive of The Parent Coaching Academy and author of ‘Brilliantly Behaved Toddler’.
 She runs workshops for working parents with clients including Marks & Spencer, Morgan Stanley, Novartis and Barclays.
 She is used as a parenting expert by Tesco.